LaharikaSCU/Austin_Project/README.md

 </p>

 ### **Choice of Models:**
-We have used two models for predicting the Austin Sale Price.
+We have used two models for predicting the Austin Sale Price"

 	1. Linear Regression.
-	2. Gradient Boost Regression.
+	1. Gradient Boost Regression.

 #### **Linear Regression:**
 Linear regression models is mainly used when their is a relationship between a continuous dependent variable (Y) and one or more independent variables X and they are linear.